JamesMcMahon/spring-boot-demo-ai/README.md

 xh get "http://localhost:8080/alice/assistant" question=="Great!
 Can I schedule to pick up Luna tomorrow?"
 ```

+## Branches

+* `main` - The main demo, fully working.
+* `experiment-git` - Some experiments with using Git local tools.
+Ultimately, I felt this was too focused on local tools
+and was not a good demo for the full feature set of Spring AI.
+* `experiment-mcp` - Attempt to simply demo Spring AI's MCP capabilities.
+Unfortunately, as expected, it's not
+possible to run an MCP server and client in a single application.
+This branch was abandoned as I did not want to
+further complicate the demo by splitting it into multiple applications.

 ## Credit where credit is due

 The majority of this code is adapted